Special Thanks to Ellen and Roger Duarte

 Sign up today for a Bible Study in your area.
 Currently, we have Bible classes in Mesa and Tempe.
 We are adding Bible studies in Phoenix Metro and Queen Creek areas shortly.

 We study the Bible from cover to cover beginning with an overview of Biblical history using a biblical timeline.
-The Bible Timeline has helped people of all walks of life better understand the Bible and will help you too.
+The Bible Timeline has helped people of all backgrounds better understand the Bible and will help you too.

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.